BachDo17/InverseMOBO/README.md

   2. Sect51_Specimen.zip: Parameter identification problem in Section 5.1 (Requirement: Abaqus Student Edition installed).
   3. Sect52_CantileverInput.zip: Three loading histories used in Section 5.2.\
 \
-Note: Run MOBO_Run.m in each of .zip files of 1. and 2. for solutions to the corresponding problem.\
-These problems were solved using Matlab 2017b with Global Optimization Toolbox.